Investor RelationsInvestor Relations

 Basic Approach

-• 6) In light of the increasing emphasis placed on internal controls, the Audit office was placed under the direct authority of the Representative Director, President & COO and works in collaboration with Administration Headquarters, etc to conduct audit operations regarding the appropriateness of business activities including Group companies, the status of use of company resources, and the status of compliance with laws, regulations, and internal rules.
-In addition, the Company strives to comprehensively operate internal control systems in response to enforcement of the Financial Instruments and Exchange Act.
+(3) In light of the increasing emphasis placed on internal controls, the Company has established an Internal Audit Department under the direct authority of the Representative Director, President & COO.
+In collaboration with the Administration Headquarters and other units, the Internal Audit Department conducts audits across all business activities, including those of Group companies, examining their appropriateness, the use of company resources, and compliance with laws, regulations, and internal rules.
+The Company also strives to operate its internal control systems in accordance with the requirements of the Financial Instruments and Exchange Act.